jonathan-codes/python-data-science-environments/create-a-local-python-data-science-environment.md

 - Activate and deactivate your Conda virtual environment
 - Export your setting for sharing and collaboration with your team

 In this tutorial, we'll install a local Python Data Science environment from scratch.
 I will use my new Macbook Pro 13" 2020, which uses the `zsh` shell by default.
-Windows users should follow Anaconda's installation instructions, but everything else should be the same(ie. if you use Powershell).
+Windows users should follow Anaconda's installation instructions, but everything else should be the same(ie. if you use something like Powershell).
 Let's get started!

 ## So why not use pip and be done with it?